Frequently Asked Questions

 Audio Quality & Lossless Playback

 No. There is no transcoding pipeline.
 When you press play, the server reads the original file off your disk and sends those bytes straight to the player.
 A FLAC stays a FLAC.
 An ALAC stays an ALAC.
 The bit depth and sample rate of the original file ride along untouched.
-Nothing in SugarSpin re-encodes, down-samples, or “optimizes” your music behind your back.
+Nothing in SugarSpin re encodes, down samples, or “optimizes” your music behind your back.

 Yes.
-The streaming layer is format-agnostic.
-16-bit / 44.1 kHz CD rips, 24-bit / 48 kHz, 24-bit / 96 kHz, 24-bit / 192 kHz, even 32-bit float, they all transit from your disk to the player at their native quality.
+The streaming layer is format agnostic.
+16 bit / 44.1 kHz CD rips, 24 bit / 48 kHz, 24 bit / 96 kHz, 24 bit / 192 kHz, even 32 bit float, they all transit from your disk to the player at their native quality.
 SugarSpin doesn’t flatten everything to a single sample rate, and it doesn’t maintain a second “optimized” copy of your library.
 The file you put in is the file that plays.

 When you cast to a BluOS streamer (any Bluesound speaker, NAD M10, NAD M33, Powernode, etc.), yes.
 The speaker reaches into SugarSpin, pulls the raw file, and decodes it in its own DAC.
 Nothing in between touches the audio.
-That is a genuine bit-perfect signal path.
+That is a genuine bit perfect signal path.
 SugarSpin deliberately does not include any equalizer, so nothing on our side ever reshapes your file before it reaches the speaker.
-The only sound-shaping feature in the app is optional Tube Warmth on browser playback, and that is off by default.
+The only sound shaping feature in the app is optional Tube Warmth on browser playback, and that is off by default.
 When you listen in a web browser on your laptop or phone, the audio passes through the operating system's audio engine, which may resample to the OS output rate.
 SugarSpin itself does not modify the file, but the browser stack downstream is something no web app fully controls.
-For end-to-end bit-perfect playback, use a streamer or a wired USB DAC.
+For end to end bit perfect playback, use a streamer or a wired USB DAC.

 FLAC, ALAC, AIFF, WAV, OGG Vorbis, OPUS, AAC, M4A, and MP3.
 Mix them all in a single library.
 SugarSpin reads each track at its native format and bit depth.

 Never.
-Both are real-time effects applied during playback.
-The file on your disk is read-only as far as SugarSpin is concerned.
+Both are real time effects applied during playback.
+The file on your disk is read only as far as SugarSpin is concerned.
 Set Tube Warmth to Off, set ReplayGain to Off, and you are listening to the file as recorded.
 Casting to a BluOS streamer always bypasses every effect, because the speaker decodes the original file itself with no SugarSpin DSP in the path.
-SugarSpin deliberately does not include an equalizer at all, so there is no EQ stage anywhere in the pipeline to second-guess your music.
+SugarSpin deliberately does not include an equalizer at all, so there is no EQ stage anywhere in the pipeline to second guess your music.

 DSD is not currently supported.
 SugarSpin runs in the browser, and no browser audio engine natively decodes DSD.
-If you have a small DSD collection alongside your PCM library, the usual workflow is to keep the DSD files where you store them and play those through your dedicated SACD-capable software, while SugarSpin handles the FLAC, ALAC, and other PCM formats.
+If you have a small DSD collection alongside your PCM library, the usual workflow is to keep the DSD files where you store them and play those through your dedicated SACD capable software, while SugarSpin handles the FLAC, ALAC, and other PCM formats.
 DSD support would require a decoding step on the server, which we have not built.

 Cast to Bluesound & NAD

-Anything running BluOS — that's the entire Bluesound lineup (Node, Powernode, Pulse Mini, Pulse Flex, Vault) plus NAD's BluOS-equipped streamers and amps (M10, M33, T 778, C 700, C 658).
+Anything running BluOS, that's the entire Bluesound lineup (Node, Powernode, Pulse Mini, Pulse Flex, Vault) plus NAD's BluOS equipped streamers and amps (M10, M33, T 778, C 700, C 658).
 Pro and Gold tier only.
-SugarSpin auto-discovers any BluOS device on your LAN at startup and pops a toast notification when a new one shows up.
+SugarSpin auto discovers any BluOS device on your LAN at startup and pops a toast notification when a new one shows up.
 Pick it from the device picker in the play bar.

 Yes.
 SugarSpin sends title, artist, album, and cover art as metadata when starting the stream.
 Your Bluesound Powernode's front panel, NAD M10's screen, and the BluOS mobile app all show the same track info as your SugarSpin UI.

-No. The speaker pulls the original FLAC bytes directly from SugarSpin over HTTP, bit-perfect.
-Nothing is re-encoded, resampled, or compressed in transit.
-SugarSpin's server-side audio level analysis decodes a transient in-memory PCM copy purely for math (to drive the visualizers) — the actual file streaming to your speaker is untouched.
+No. The speaker pulls the original FLAC bytes directly from SugarSpin over HTTP, bit perfect.
+Nothing is re encoded, resampled, or compressed in transit.
+SugarSpin's server side audio level analysis decodes a transient in memory PCM copy purely for math (to drive the visualizers), the actual file streaming to your speaker is untouched.

 Yes.
-SugarSpin's server polls the speaker once per second, detects when a track ends (via four independent end-of-track signals to handle every BluOS firmware quirk), and tells the speaker to play the next track in your queue.
+SugarSpin's server polls the speaker once per second, detects when a track ends (via four independent end of track signals to handle every BluOS firmware quirk), and tells the speaker to play the next track in your queue.
 Respects Repeat One, Repeat Album, and Shuffle modes.
-You can even close all your browsers and the queue will keep advancing on the speaker by itself — though closing the last browser does trigger an automatic Stop so you don't accidentally leave music playing.
+You can even close all your browsers and the queue will keep advancing on the speaker by itself, though closing the last browser does trigger an automatic Stop so you don't accidentally leave music playing.

 Absolutely.
-Start a song on your Mac, skip a track from your iPad, pause from your phone — all controlling the same speaker.
-All connected browsers stay in real-time sync via the server's broadcast layer.
-Family-friendly: anyone in the house with a SugarSpin tab open can change what's playing on the living-room amp.
+Start a song on your Mac, skip a track from your iPad, pause from your phone, all controlling the same speaker.
+All connected browsers stay in real time sync via the server's broadcast layer.
+Family friendly: anyone in the house with a SugarSpin tab open can change what's playing on the living room amp.

 Lyrics & Visualizers

-SugarSpin tries LRCLib first (a community-driven synced-lyrics database), then falls back to NetEase Cloud Music for tracks LRCLib doesn't have.
+SugarSpin tries LRCLib first (a community driven synced lyrics database), then falls back to NetEase Cloud Music for tracks LRCLib doesn't have.
 Both are free, no auth or API keys required from you.
 Once lyrics are found they're cached in your local SQLite database forever, so they only fetch once per song.

-Lyric databases are crowdsourced — obscure, indie, classical, jazz, or pre-1980s tracks often have no entry.
-LRCLib covers about 3 million songs (mostly Western pop/rock); NetEase boosts coverage on Asian music, K-pop, J-pop, and older Western catalog.
-If both miss a song, SugarSpin caches the miss to avoid re-checking.
+Lyric databases are crowdsourced, obscure, indie, classical, jazz, or pre 1980s tracks often have no entry.
+LRCLib covers about 3 million songs (mostly Western pop/rock); NetEase boosts coverage on Asian music, K pop, J pop, and older Western catalog.
+If both miss a song, SugarSpin caches the miss to avoid re checking.
 There's no fix for tracks that simply aren't in either database.

-Three styles: Scroll (karaoke-style line highlight with smooth scrolling), Spotlight (full-screen focus on the current line, large type), and Wave (gentle rising/falling animation between lines).
-Switch between them with the faint pill at the bottom of the lyrics view — it fades to 20% opacity when idle so it doesn't distract.
+Three styles: Scroll (karaoke style line highlight with smooth scrolling), Spotlight (full screen focus on the current line, large type), and Wave (gentle rising/falling animation between lines).
+Switch between them with the faint pill at the bottom of the lyrics view, it fades to 20% opacity when idle so it doesn't distract.

-Yes — this was new in v1.8.0.
-When the audio is flowing to your Bluesound or NAD speaker (not your browser), SugarSpin's server decodes the track and computes 30-frames-per-second level data (RMS, spectrum bins, waveform samples), then pushes that to every connected browser via socket.
+Yes, this was new in v1.8.0.
+When the audio is flowing to your Bluesound or NAD speaker (not your browser), SugarSpin's server decodes the track and computes 30 frames per second level data (RMS, spectrum bins, waveform samples), then pushes that to every connected browser via socket.
 So your VU meter, spectrum analyzer, oscilloscope, and radial visualizer all animate from the real audio even though your laptop's audio output is silent.
 The decode happens once per song and gets cached, so every play after the first is instant.

-Tap the faint circular glyph in the bottom-left corner of Now Playing (a 48 px floating button matching the main one on the right).
+Tap the faint circular glyph in the bottom left corner of Now Playing (a 48 px floating button matching the main one on the right).
 The picker that comes up lets you choose between Vinyl, Lyrics, VU Meter, Spectrum, Oscilloscope, Radial Spectrum, and the new Tubes view.
-Replaced the old double-tap gesture, which was unreliable on iPad.
+Replaced the old double tap gesture, which was unreliable on iPad.

-A new full-screen Now Playing view: four photoreal vacuum tubes glowing amber over a warm bokeh field.
-The glow brightens and breathes on a slow ~5-second cycle tied to the song’s overall loudness, not a jittery per-beat flicker.
+A new full screen Now Playing view: four photoreal vacuum tubes glowing amber over a warm bokeh field.
+The glow brightens and breathes on a slow ~5 second cycle tied to the song’s overall loudness, not a jittery per beat flicker.
 A secondary red glow at the base of each tube simulates the filament heat.
 Tube positions are measured directly from the source artwork, so the glows stay locked to the tubes in both portrait and landscape on any device.

 They’re separate things.
-Tube Warmth is an audio DSP — a vacuum-tube saturation stage that adds gentle even-order harmonics and soft compression to what you hear.
+Tube Warmth is an audio DSP, a vacuum tube saturation stage that adds gentle even order harmonics and soft compression to what you hear.
 It runs entirely in the Web Audio API graph, between your file and your speakers.
 Four presets in Settings: Off, Subtle, Warm, Vintage, plus a custom Drive slider.
-The Tubes visualizer is a visual Now Playing view (the glowing-tubes screen).
+The Tubes visualizer is a visual Now Playing view (the glowing tubes screen).
 You can run either, both, or neither.
 Your source FLAC/ALAC files are never modified.

 CarPlay & External Apps

-Android: we recommend Ultrasonic (free, on Google Play and F-Droid) for Android Auto.
+Android: we recommend Ultrasonic (free, on Google Play and F Droid) for Android Auto.
 Symfonium is the premium pick if you want a polished interface and don't mind paying.

-You can also try Substreamer, iSub, DSub, Tempo — SugarSpin works with any app that speaks the Subsonic protocol.
+You can also try Substreamer, iSub, DSub, Tempo, SugarSpin works with any app that speaks the Subsonic protocol.
 Different apps have different strengths; pick whichever you like best.

-Subsonic is an old, stable, well-documented music server protocol.
-Lots of self-hosted music servers speak it — Navidrome, Airsonic, Funkwhale, Gonic.
-Because of that, there's a whole ecosystem of mature mobile apps that connect to any Subsonic-compatible server.
+Subsonic is an old, stable, well documented music server protocol.
+Lots of self hosted music servers speak it, Navidrome, Airsonic, Funkwhale, Gonic.
+Because of that, there's a whole ecosystem of mature mobile apps that connect to any Subsonic compatible server.
 By implementing the Subsonic API, SugarSpin instantly works with all of those apps, including the ones with CarPlay and Android Auto.
-You don't have to wait for us to build native iOS and Android apps — you get the best ones in the ecosystem for free.
+You don't have to wait for us to build native iOS and Android apps, you get the best ones in the ecosystem for free.

 Open SugarSpin in your browser, go to your Profile / Settings page, and find the CarPlay & External Apps section.
 Click Generate to create a strong password, then click Enable & Save.
-Hit Copy to grab the password — you'll need it in your iOS or Android app along with the server URL and username (which defaults to sugarspin).
-Step-by-step instructions are in the installation guide.
+Hit Copy to grab the password, you'll need it in your iOS or Android app along with the server URL and username (which defaults to sugarspin).
+Step by step instructions are in the installation guide.

 No, it's a separate credential.
 The Subsonic API works on a different authentication model than SugarSpin's web login (which is more secure but isn't compatible with how Subsonic apps authenticate).
-Keeping them separate also means if your CarPlay password leaks, it doesn't compromise your main account — you can rotate it independently.
+Keeping them separate also means if your CarPlay password leaks, it doesn't compromise your main account, you can rotate it independently.
 The CarPlay credential lives in your server settings and you control it from the same panel.

-Auto-discovery.
-When SugarSpin starts up it scans your local network for BluOS-compatible devices on port 11000.
-When one is found, a toast pops up in your SugarSpin browser window: "Found NAD M10 on your network — Connect?"
+Auto discovery.
+When SugarSpin starts up it scans your local network for BluOS compatible devices on port 11000.
+When one is found, a toast pops up in your SugarSpin browser window: "Found NAD M10 on your network, Connect?"
 Click Connect and that's it.
-Discovered devices are saved between restarts so you don't have to re-add them.
-If your speaker is on the same Wi-Fi or LAN as your SugarSpin server, it'll show up automatically.
+Discovered devices are saved between restarts so you don't have to re add them.
+If your speaker is on the same Wi Fi or LAN as your SugarSpin server, it'll show up automatically.

 Yes.
-You can start a song from your Mac, skip tracks from your iPad, and queue something else from your phone — all controlling the same Bluesound speaker.
-Each device sees the same queue and the same now-playing state.
-Family-friendly setup: anyone in the house with SugarSpin open can change what's playing in the living room.
+You can start a song from your Mac, skip tracks from your iPad, and queue something else from your phone, all controlling the same Bluesound speaker.
+Each device sees the same queue and the same now playing state.
+Family friendly setup: anyone in the house with SugarSpin open can change what's playing in the living room.

 Click the speaker icon in the SugarSpin play bar and pick your own device (your Mac, iPad, etc.) from the list.
 The Bluesound speaker stops, and audio comes through your browser instead.
 Same picker, opposite direction.

-A few things to check: (1) The speaker must be on the same Wi-Fi or LAN as your SugarSpin server — cross-VLAN setups won't work.
-(2) Make sure SugarSpin knows its own LAN IP — access SugarSpin once from a phone/laptop on your home Wi-Fi (using http://192.168.x.x:3333) and it'll learn the LAN URL automatically.
-(3) If you're running SugarSpin in a Docker container with bridge networking, the auto-discovery may take an extra scan; click the device picker and wait a few seconds.
-(4) Power-cycling the BluOS device can help if it was on a different network earlier.
+A few things to check: (1) The speaker must be on the same Wi Fi or LAN as your SugarSpin server, cross VLAN setups won't work.
+(2) Make sure SugarSpin knows its own LAN IP, access SugarSpin once from a phone/laptop on your home Wi Fi (using http://192.168.x.x:3333) and it'll learn the LAN URL automatically.
+(3) If you're running SugarSpin in a Docker container with bridge networking, the auto discovery may take an extra scan; click the device picker and wait a few seconds.
+(4) Power cycling the BluOS device can help if it was on a different network earlier.

 Limitations & Technical Details

 Currently, SugarSpin plays audio through the web browser on whatever device you're using.
 It does not natively support Chromecast, AirPlay, or Sonos casting.
-However, you can use your device's built-in casting features to share the browser tab or audio output.
+However, you can use your device's built in casting features to share the browser tab or audio output.

-No. SugarSpin is read-only.
+No. SugarSpin is read only.
 It never modifies, moves, renames, or deletes your music files.
 Your library stays exactly as it is.
 SugarSpin only reads metadata and audio data from your files.

 Your music files are never touched.
 If you uninstall SugarSpin, you lose your playlists, favorites, play history, and settings that were stored in SugarSpin's database.
 Your music files remain exactly where they were on your drive.